modenaxe/awesome-biomechanics/README.md

 * [Dynamics: Theory and Applications](https://ecommons.cornell.edu/handle/1813/638) by Kane and Levinson (1985).
 * [Dynamics of Human Gait (2nd Edition)](http://www.analizaruchu.awf.wroc.pl/materialy/vaughan-gaitbook.pdf) by Christopher Vaughan, Brian Davis and Jeremy O'Connor (1999).
 * [Experimental Methods in Biomechanics (link)](https://www.springer.com/us/book/9783030522551) by John Challis (2021).
+* [Power Analysis with Superpower](https://aaroncaldwell.us/SuperpowerBook/) by Caldwell et al. (2021).
+The book displays a variety of ways the R Superpower package can be used for power analysis and sample size planning for factorial experimental designs.
 * [Reinforcement Learning: An Introduction](http://www.incompleteideas.net/book/the-book-2nd.html) by Richard S. Sutton and Andrew G. Barto (2018).
 * [The ABC of EMG](https://hermanwallace.com/download/The_ABC_of_EMG_by_Peter_Konrad.pdf) by Peter Konrad (2005).